 WHO LIVES IN THISTLE AFFORDABLE HOUSING?

-People who live in affordable housing are the people that you see every day: your hairdresser, doctor’s assistant, restaurant waiter, library worker or your child’s school teacher.
-In 2016, the average Thistle Household earned $26,146 or 34% AMI for a two-person household.
+People who live in affordable housing are the people you see every day: your child’s schoolteacher, your hairdresser, the doctor’s assistant, a restaurant server, or a library worker.

 HOW DO I QUALIFY?